JasonMai11/ai201-project1-unofficial-guide-starter/README.md

 10 Documents resulted in 364 Chunks
 When I added 3 additional documents to improve accuracy, the chunks increased to 459.

+**5 Sample Chunks from Document 1:**
+{
+    "id": "01_mobalytics_beginner_chunk_67",
+    "source": "01_mobalytics_beginner",
+    "text": "will help you with the decision making process related to spending to find upgrades or saving up.
+In general, if you’re looking to maintain a win streak, it may be more worth it to look for upgrades to continue to snowball.
+Keep in mind, however, how realistic your odds are.
+If you aren’t winning early on, it’s probably more beneficial to save up, as long as you aren’t getting completely"
+  },
+  {
+    "id": "01_mobalytics_beginner_chunk_68",
+    "source": "01_mobalytics_beginner",
+    "text": "winning early on, it’s probably more beneficial to save up, as long as you aren’t getting completely destroyed and losing tons of HP.
+If you’re able to get a lose streak while staying healthy, you’ll be in a position to not only max interest but also be in a good spot at carousel rounds.
+Which champions are strong when?
+This is leaning towards a more advanced concept called “power spikes”, which"
+  },
+  {
+    "id": "01_mobalytics_beginner_chunk_69",
+    "source": "01_mobalytics_beginner",
+    "text": "mpions are strong when?
+This is leaning towards a more advanced concept called “power spikes”, which if you’re a League player, you may be familiar with.
+In a nutshell, it means that most pieces have a point in time where they are designed to be strongest, and times where they’re expected to not be good or fall off.
+In general, attack speed is better early game, and raw burst is better later"
+  },
+  {
+    "id": "01_mobalytics_beginner_chunk_70",
+    "source": "01_mobalytics_beginner",
+    "text": "ot be good or fall off.
+In general, attack speed is better early game, and raw burst is better later game.
+Single target abilities are better early game, AoE abilities are better late game.
+Should I give my tanks items or my back line?
+It’s good to have a mix of both tank items and damage items.
+Most team comps will have a strongest damage carry and tank unit.
+By having 3 items on each, you’re"
+  },
+  {
+    "id": "01_mobalytics_beginner_chunk_71",
+    "source": "01_mobalytics_beginner",
+    "text": "Most team comps will have a strongest damage carry and tank unit.
+By having 3 items on each, you’re maximizing your item potential.
+As you get more champions and items, you can continue spreading them based on what you need.
+Where do I position my units?
+Why do some people have all their units on the left side, others on the right, and others in the middle?
+Positioning your own units depends on"
+  }

 ---

 ## Embedding Model